Everybody in this country should learn to program a computer, because it teaches you how to think.

 END;

-You can compare it to adding a new column (put the CASE
+You can compare this to adding a new column (put the CASE in the

-to try it out) and then sort by this new column.
-This query
+SELECT to try it out) and then sorting by this new column.
+This

-gives all courses of 6 or less credits the value ‘normal’ and all larger courses
+query gives all courses of 6 or less credits the value ‘normal’ and all larger

-the value ‘special’.
+courses the value ‘special’.
 On these two values the results are then sorted.
-Because

-‘special’ comes later in alphabetical order than ‘normal’ all courses with
+Because ‘special’ comes later in alphabetical order than ‘normal’ all courses

 A second example: the last letter of the course code often has a special meaning.
 The next query allows sorting by this last letter (‘A’, ‘H’ etc):